Tianyu-Zhang-Andrew/CloudCaseChallenge/README.md

 Express.js is used to run the project, Bootstrape library is used for the html.

-Testing code is in the test folder, test/calculationTest.js is for testing the correctness of calculations, test/formDisplayTest is for testing related html components are working correctly.
+Testing code is in the test folder, Mocha and Chai are used for testing, test/calculationTest.js is for testing the correctness of calculations, test/formDisplayTest is for testing related html components are working correctly.

 Use ```npm install``` to install all packages.